 Santiago Kaderian is a Sociologist and PhD in Social Sciences from the Faculty of Social Sciences at University of Buenos Aires.
-And he has a Master in Science Technology by National University of Quilmes and Society.
+He has a Master in Science Technology and Society by National University of Quilmes.

 His current research lines address sociotechnical networks and collaborative interactions of scientists with social actors in biotechnology, beer and brewing industry, fermentation and microbiology.
 Also topics like history of institutions and research groups, science and technology policy, university-business linkage and mediatisation of science and technology.
 The approach is mainly qualitative, with techniques such as interviews, discourse and narrative analysis, documentary analysis and participant observation.